TOAST-DOCS/Gamebase/en/unity-started.md

 >
 > If an unexpected error occurs at Setting Tool, close the window and try again. <br/>
 > If the error is not resolved by re-running, open the SettingToolWindow.cs file in **Assets/NhnCloud/GamebaseTools/SettingTool/Editor/Scripts**, uncomment SettingTool.SetDebugMode(true); code in the ShowWindow method, and send the log.<br/><br/>
-> If you are using Unity Facebook Authentication, you need to download Facebook Unity SDK separately.
-[Go to Download](https://developers.facebook.com/docs/unity/)<br/>
-> To check the version of Facebook Unity SDK supported by Unity Facebook Authentication, refer to the README file which is also provided. <br/>

 ### Video of Setting Tool Usage